 Each school district must conduct a full and individual initial evaluation before the initial provision of ESE services.
 Either a parent of a kindergarten through Grade 12 student, or child age three to kindergarten-entry age, or a school district may initiate a request for initial evaluation to determine if the student is a student with a disability.
-Either a parent of a kindergarten through Grade 12 student or a school district may initiate a request for initial evaluation to a school district may initiate a request for initial evaluation to a school district may initiate a request for initial evaluation to determine if a student is gifted.
+Either a parent of a kindergarten through Grade 12 student or a school district may initiate a request for initial evaluation to determine if a student is gifted.
 The request for an evaluation is documented on the district's Consent for Evaluation form.

 The school district must seek consent from the parent or guardian to conduct an evaluation whenever the district suspects that a kindergarten through Grade 12 student, or a child age three to kindergarten-entry age, is a student with a disability and needs special education and related services.
-Circumstances that would indicate that a kindergarten through Grade 12 student may be a student with a disability who needs special education and related services.
+Circumstances that would indicate that a kindergarten through Grade 12 student may be a student with a disability who needs special education and related services and related services include, but are not limited to, the following:

-- 1. When a school-based team determines that the kindergarten through Grade 12 student's response to intervention data indicates that intensive interventions implemented are effective but require a level of intensity and resources to sustain growth or performance that is beyond that which is accessible through general education resources; - 2.
-When a school-based team determines that the kindergarten through Grade 12 student's response to interventions implemented indicates that the student does not make adequate growth given effective core instruction and intensive, evidence-based interventions; and - 3.
-When a child age three to kindergarten entry age receives a developmental screening through the school district or the Florida Diagnostic and Learning Resources System and, based on the results of the screening, it is suspected that the child may be a child with a disability in need of special education and related services; or

-4. When a parent requests an evaluation and there is documentation or evidence that the kindergarten through Grade 12 student or child age three to kindergarten-entry age who is enrolled in a schooldistrict operated preschool program may be a student with a disability and needs special education and related services.
+- 1. When a school-based team determines that the kindergarten through Grade 12 student's response to intervention data indicates that intensive interventions implemented are effective but require a level of intensity and resources to sustain growth or performance that is beyond that which is accessible through general education resources; - 2 When a school-based team determines that the kindergarten through Grade 12 student's response to interventions implemented indicates that the student does not make adequate growth given effective core instruction and intensive, evidence-based interventions; and - 3.
+When a child age three to kindergarten entry age receives a developmental screening through the school district or the Florida Diagnostic and Learning Resources System and, based on the results of the screening, it is suspected that the child may be a child with a disability in need of special education and related services; or - 4.
+When a parent requests an evaluation and there is documentation or evidence that the kindergarten through Grade 12 student or child age three to kindergarten-entry age who is errolled in a school- district operated preschool program may be a student with a disability and needs special education and related services.